 Sometimes, it’s difficult to find a way to cook chicken breasts that aren’t dry and flavorless.
-The bacon helps, but my secret, especially for thick chicken breasts, is to marinate them in buttermilk.
-Even if you only have 30 minutes, I promise you, it will make a difference with any chicken recipe.
+The bacon and pesto are perfect flavor enhancers and marinating them in buttermilk is always my secret for chicken breasts that stay moist and flavorful.
+I promise you, it will make a difference with any chicken recipe.

-- Chicken breasts – try to find large breasts so they are easier to stuff.
-You won’t be able to use chicken strips or tenderloin.
+- Boneless skinless chicken breasts – try to find large breasts so they are easier to stuff.
+You won’t be able to use chicken strips, tenderloins or cutlets.

-- Mozzarella – I used fresh mozzarella because it’s a softer consistency which makes it easier to stuff, but regular mozzarella works fine.
+- Mozzarella – I used fresh mozzarella because it’s a softer consistency which makes it easier to stuff.

 - Bacon – I like the flavor that an applewood smoked or pepper bacon add, but they are generally a little thicker and require toothpicks.
 If you use a thinner bacon, you won’t need toothpicks.